The data model

 Rendering

-This is the process of rendering the Data object (and Data.content if it's defined) and saving the result in the page.content variable.
-Anything defined in the Data object is available in the template engine as a variable.
+This is the process of rendering the Data object and saving the result in the Page.content property.
+Any variable defined in the Data object will be available in the template engine.

 <!-- Render the title variable -->